What is PNF Stretching?

 PNF stretching was originally developed as a form of rehabilitation, and to that effect it is very effective.
 It is also excellent for targeting specific muscle groups, and as well as increasing flexibility, it also improves muscular strength.

 Certain precautions need to be taken when performing PNF stretches as they can put added stress on the targeted muscle group, which can increase the risk of soft tissue injury.
-To help reduce this risk, it is important to include a conditioning phase before a maximum, or intense effort is used.

 How to perform a PNF stretch?

 Information differs slightly about timing recommendations for PNF depending on who you are talking to.
 Although there are conflicting responses to the question of “how long should I contract the muscle group” and “how long should I rest for between each stretch,” I believe (through a study of research literature and personal experience) that the timing recommendations below provide the maximum benefits from PNF stretching.

 The process of performing a PNF stretch involves the following.

 - The muscle group to be stretched is positioned so that the muscles are stretched and under tension.

 - The individual then contracts the stretched muscle group for 5 – 6 seconds while a partner, or immovable object, applies sufficient resistance to inhibit movement.
 Please note; the effort of contraction should be relevant to the level of conditioning and the muscle group you’re targeting (see “PNF Precautions!” above).

 - The contracted muscle group is then relaxed and a controlled stretch is applied for about 20 to 30 seconds.
 The muscle group is then allowed 30 seconds to recover and the process is repeated 2 – 4 times.

 Refer to the diagrams below for a visual example of PNF stretching.